 The Inn continues to be, as it has been for many years, privately owned by the Farish Family - William Farish was the former U.S. ambassador to England, while his wife is a descendant of the DuPonts.
 At the turn of the 21st century, speculation had raged that, with the death of Farish's father-in-law, Bayard Sharp, the Inn would be sold to a major developer or hotel chain.
 Thankfully, that was not the case, and the Inn retains all the charm its ever had - along with its historic quirks, such as the Pelican Room, a billiard room built for the Pelican Club - a group of wealthy fisherman who frequently the Inn and the Island in the mid 20th century.

-With traditional Southern style, casual seating options abound - while your fellow guests certainly do not.
+With traditional Southern style, casual seating options abound throughout the hotel - while your fellow guests certainly do not.

 The town can be fully explored with a quick walk through, but don't forget to visit the incredible Catholic church in town, Our Lady of Mercy, and picture-perfect Banyan Street - a stunning expanse of banyan trees - the most intricate and detailed trees I've ever seen.
 They truly look more like 6 trees and a few vines molded into one organism.
 A common spot for weddings (and a few Instagrammers), Banyan Street is easy enough to miss.
 Check out the map below before you go, unless you're lucky enough to have a guide who grew up frequenting the town, as I did.

 Waterways in Boca Grande: Canals, The Gulf, and The Bay